Water leakage has to be one of the most common reasons for damage in households.

 1. Document The Damage

-As significant leaks can damage the property, it’s important to document the severity of the problem for insurance claims.
+As significant hidden leaks can damage property, it’s important to document the severity of the problem for insurance claims.
 Hence, we recommend taking photos and videos of the leaks and the damaged items before cleaning your home.

 2. Contact The Insurance Company